P4ntruka/cloud-academy-dl/README.md

-#CloudAcademy Downloader
+# CloudAcademy Downloader
-This python script was built to download videos from Cloud Academy only for personal offline purpose and self-study.
+This python script was built to download videos and subtitles from Cloud Academy only for personal offline purpose and self-study.

 This project was inspired on this repo: https://github.com/josefeg/cloudacademy-dl